metacpan/metacpan-cpan-extracted/distros/M/Mojolicious-Plugin-ErrorTracking-Sentry/README.md

 # DESCRIPTION

-Mojolicious::Plugin::ErrorTracking::Sentry is a Mojolicious plugin to send error report at Sentry.
+Mojolicious::Plugin::ErrorTracking::Sentry is a Mojolicious plugin to send error reports to Sentry.

 # CONFIG